|Direction:||Server to Client|

 - This is sent when attempting to join a channel which your client is not allowed to join.

 - This is information supplied by Battle.net.
-This text is usually displayed by clients in yellow.
+This text is displayed in different colors depending on the client.

 - This is error information supplied by Battle.net.
 This text is usually displayed by clients in red.